Regional Development Application – RA17/1000

 Little thought or consideration appears to have been given to the potential market for the end product.
 The context of the site or its location between the existing residential areas and the commercial centre of the village has not been taken into account.
 There is a lack of creativity in the layout, there is no connection to the rural environment, barely any sensitivity to the waterway and distant views and limited imaginative or high-quality architectural input.

-to provide for the housing needs of the community, to provide for a variety of housing types and densities and to enable other land uses that provide facilities or services to meet the day to day needs of residents.
+The objectives of the R1 zone are to provide for the housing needs of the community, to provide for a variety of housing types and densities and to enable other land uses that provide facilities or services to meet the day to day needs of residents.

 The amended concept masterplan provides little other than a still very large number of apartments for which there is no proven demand.
 It does not provide a variety of housing types and densities or facilities or services to meet the needs of residents.